fparma/liberation/docs/editing-factions.md

 This mission uses several files to create the playable faction presets available for choice within the parameter menu.

+The core scripts are contained within the \grueh_liberation.Default\ folder, and map specific files are placed within each map folder.

 The arsenal and classname folders inside \src\greuh_liberation.Default\meta\ define the units and vehicles for each particular preset.

 For example, the main.h file in each folder belongs to the default NATO vs CSAT preset.